Exclusive: Granada Hills Residents Fear For Their Safety, Property Values As Junk Piles In Neighbors Yard

 GRANADA HILLS (CBSLA) — Residents of a Granada Hills neighborhood fear for their safety and property values after what looks to be a junkyard has taken over one home’s yard.

-Neighbors have been trying to get the city to force the owner to clean it up for years, but to no avail.READ MORE: Search Warrant Executed To Obtain Black Box Data In Tiger Woods Crash
+Neighbors have been trying to get the city to force the owner to clean it up for years, but to no avail.READ MORE: One Killed In Fiery Wreck On 60 Freeway In Hacienda Heights

+“They failed to protect us, they failed services, and the property taxes that we’re paying right now is for nothing, we’re not getting anything from the city,” said Sam Meldonian, a concerned neighbor.

 From overhead, it looks like your typical, well-maintained San Fernando Valley street, until you get to the house in question on Bircher Street.